rashidbhatti4399/YOLOv8-PFA/README.md

 Training settings:

---Epochs: 140
+- Epochs: 140
---Batch size: 32
+- Batch size: 32
---Optimizer: AdamW
+- Optimizer: AdamW
---Initial learning rate: 4e-4
+- Initial learning rate: 4e-4
---LR scheduler: Cosine
+- LR scheduler: Cosine
---AMP: enabled
+- AMP: enabled
---Loss: WIoUv3 for bounding-box regression
+- Loss: WIoUv3 for bounding-box regression
---Data augmentation: RandAugment, Mosaic, HSV jitter, random scaling, translation, and erasing
+- Data augmentation: RandAugment, Mosaic, HSV jitter, random scaling, translation, and erasing

-🔁 Reproducibility
+## 🔁 Reproducibility

-This repository provides:
+This repository provides all necessary components to reproduce the experiments reported in the paper, including:
---Complete model implementation
+- Complete model implementation
---Custom modules (PFA, DWConv)
+- Custom modules (PFA and DWConv)
---Training and evaluation scripts
+- Training and evaluation scripts
---Configuration files
+- Configuration files
---Pretrained weights
+- Pretrained weights
---All experiments reported in the paper can be reproduced using the provided configurations.
+Using the provided scripts and configuration files, all results in the paper can be reproduced.

 📚 Citation